 - Upload your proof of vaccination now to avoid delays onsite.
 Instructions can be found here.

 Attendee health information is never shared with Cvent and is protected by ID.me with government-level security.

 By registering for 2022 Disability Policy Seminar in person, you are agreeing to abide by the all health and safety measures, assume any risks related to the exposure of COVID-19, and are not experiencing any of the following symptoms of COVID-19 as identified by the Centers for Disease Control and Prevention, including the following.

 This list does not include all possible symptoms.
-The DPS Partners will continue to monitor the World Health Organization, Centers for Disease Control and Prevention, and the District of Columbia requirements and will update the following list as necessary.
+The Disability Policy Seminar partners will continue to monitor the World Health Organization, Centers for Disease Control and Prevention, and the District of Columbia requirements and will update the following list as necessary.

 Most common symptoms:

 - Loss of taste or smell

 Less common symptoms: